Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 For the successor of CentOS 7 that is terminated in May 2024, we download the AlmaLinux on the laptop PC.
 The OS is AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
-The actual installation time is finished in 15 minutes which is rebooted for new Linux windows.
+The actual installation time is about 15 minutes which is rebooted for new Linux windows.

 At the first time, we open the gfotran (Fortran) by typing # gfortran -V, which is necessary on AlmaLinux-9.